quantling/pyndl/doc/source/about.rst

 Funding
 -------
-Pyndl was partially funded by the Humboldt grant, the ERC advanced grant and by the University of Tübingen.
+*pyndl* was partially funded by the Humboldt grant, the ERC advanced grant and by the University of Tübingen.

 Acknowledgements